-The Health Care Proxy Law lets you appoint a competent adult to make decisions about your medical treatment in the event you lose the ability to decide for yourself - including decisions to remove or provide life-sustaining treatment.
-You can appoint a family member, a close friend, or anyone you choose.
+The Health Care Proxy Law lets you voluntarily appoint a competent adult to make decisions about your medical treatment in the event you lose the ability to decide for yourself - including decisions to remove or provide life-sustaining treatment.
+Health care means any treatment, service or procedure to diagnose or treat your physical or mental condition.
+You can appoint a family member, a close friend or anyone you choose to be your health care agent.

-You can give your health care agent as little or as much authority as you want to decide about all or only specific health care treatments.
-You may include your wishes or instructions if you choose to.
-You can also use your health care proxy to say whether you want your organs (or certain organs) to be donated if you die.
+You can give your health care agent as little or as much authority as you want over all or only specific health care treatments.
+You may also include wishes or instructions, as well as use your health care proxy to state your organ donation preferences.